ricardoemerson/create-flutter-widgets-and-classes/README.md

 ![Usage](images/wrap-with-break-code.gif)

-In this case, undo the last operation and select all the widget that will be wrapped using the shorcut `Alt` + `W`, then use Visual Studio Code `code actions` and choose the appropriate wrapper.
+In this case, undo the last operation and select all the widget that will be wrapped using the shortcut `Alt` + `W`, then use Visual Studio Code `code actions` and choose the appropriate wrapper.

 ![Usage](images/wrap-with-selecting.gif)